audreyfeldroy/complexity/README.rst

 seemed like a nice thing to do.

 .. _`Simplicity`: https://github.com/pydanny/simplicity
-.. _`A Lot if Effort`: https://github.com/audreyr/alotofeffort
+.. _`A Lot of Effort`: https://github.com/audreyr/alotofeffort
 .. _`Cookiecutter`: https://github.com/audreyr/cookiecutter

 Dependencies